polysyllabic/chaos/README.md

 Now that everything is installed, power up your Raspberry Pi and follow these steps:

-1. If you have not already created a bot account, do so here.
+1. If you don't have one already, create a separate Twitch account for the bot.
-TODO: bot account instructions

 If you prefer not to create a secondary account for your bot, you can still run most features of Chaos by entering the information for the account you broadcast from.
 In this case, however,